- On April 24th, the old Moodle will be switched off.

 Your questions concerning digital and remote teaching at JGU will be answered at email@example.com.
 We will get back to you as soon as possible.

-With regard to the current situation, we are still experiencing considerable restrictions on teaching for the summer semester.
+With regard to the current situation, we are still experiencing considerable restrictions on teaching for the semester.
 To be able to provide learning and teaching services even under yet unclear conditions, we will support you in developing remote digital solutions.

 You can find ideas and suggestions in our GUIDE TO DIGITAL TEACHING.

-In order to provide all students with the opportunity to take part in digital courses, we ask you to make sure that your materials are fully accessible.
+In order to provide all of the students with the opportunity to take part in digital courses, we ask you to make sure that your materials are fully accessible.
 You can find information on how to make your learning materials fully accessible in our GUIDE TO DIGITAL TEACHING.

 Equipment for digital teaching: